 An incoming USB data packet will result in a call to the application callback with event USBD_EVENT_RX_AVAILABLE.
-The application must then call USBDBulkPacketRead(), passing a buffer capable of holding 64 bytes, to retrieve the data and acknowledge reception to the USB host.
+The application must then call USBDBulkPacketRead(), passing a buffer capable of holding 64 bytes for FS USB and 512 bytes for HS USB, to retrieve the data and acknowledge reception to the USB host.